 However, they aren’t easy to find, so you can definitely use regular cut green beans.

-When I originally posted this recipe, I was on a mission to replace everything, included the French fried onions on top.
+When I originally posted this green bean casserole without mushroom soup recipe, I was on a mission to replace everything, included the French fried onions on top.

 Nowadays I cut myself some slack and buy them.
 There’s too much going on with Thanksgiving dinner, so I have no regrets.